tailscale/tailscale-aws-host-acl-updater/README.md

 ## Overview

-This repository contains an AWS Lambda function intended to:
+This repository contains a set of AWS Lambda functions intended to:
 - receive notifications of changes in AWS tags across a number of AWS services
 - check for an AWS tag named "ts-hostname"
 - automatically populate the `Hosts` section of a Tailscale ACL Policy file to update the IP address of that hostname